wlonk/arcadia/rules/index.md

 Characters have social roles (which give them role tokens) and desires (which give them passion tokens).

-Characters have connections with NPCs and each other.
-Connections are rated from zero to three.

 When you first make characters, there are formal connections defined by your social role and emotional connections defined by your desires.
 Use these to mix everyone up into one nice tangled community.